 Braille is a system with raised dots read with fingers by people who are blind.
 It is important to understand that braille is not a language but a code by which many languages such as English, Arabic, and Spanish can be written and read.
 It is used by many people all over the world and provides a means of literacy for all.
 In this article, we will be discussing braille in detail and learn what it looks like.

 Who are called as Visually Impaired?

 The term blind people or blindness refers to a complete or nearly complete vision loss.
-This visual impairment is a major problem which affects a lot of people worldwide by slowing down the normally active life and daily activities such as walking, reading or driving.
+This visual impairment is a major problem that affects a lot of people worldwide by slowing down the normally active life and daily activities such as walking, reading, or driving.

 Braille symbols are formed within units of space known as braille cells.
 A full cell consists of six raised dots arranged in two parallel columns each having three dots.
 The dot positions are identified by numbers from one through six.
 Sixty-four combinations are possible using one or more of these six dots.
 A single cell can be used to represent an alphabet letter, number, punctuation mark, or even a whole word.

 The alphabets of Braille.

 As you can see from the chart with the alphabets that it is meant to be picked up easily.
 You can see a recurring pattern in the alphabet.
 The second row is a replication of the first row with an addition of an extra dot in the bottom left corner and the third row is much the same with a dotted bottom row.
 To remember all the alphabets you just have to remember the first row.
 For example, if I wanted to write CAT in Braille, it would look something like this;

 The images represent the words Cat, Dog, Mouse and Braille